ceph/ceph/doc/rados/troubleshooting/troubleshooting-pg.rst

 ================

-If the cluster is up, but some OSDs are down and you cannot write data, make sure that you have the minimum number of OSDs running for the placement group.
-If you don't have the minimum number of OSDs running, Ceph will not allow you to write data because there is no guarantee that Ceph can replicate your data.
+If the cluster is up, but some OSDs are down and you cannot write data, make sure that you have the minimum number of OSDs running in the pool.
+If you don't have the minimum number of OSDs running in the pool, Ceph will not allow you to write data to it because there is no guarantee that Ceph can replicate your data.
 See ``osd_pool_default_min_size`` in the :ref:`Pool, PG, and CRUSH Config Reference <rados_config_pool_pg_crush_ref>` for details.

 PGs Inconsistent